hudmol/nla_staff_spreadsheet_importer/README.md

 will load the *New Background Job* page.

-From here, select a `Job Type` of `Import Data` and an `Import Type` of `"Arrearage spreadsheet`.
+From here, select a `Job Type` of `Import Data` and an `Import Type` of `Arrearage spreadsheet`, `Donor Box List spreadsheet`, or `Digital Library Collections CSV`.

 Finally, click "Add file" and select your spreadsheet file to be imported or, if your computer has a mouse, you can drag-and-drop the file straight into ArchivesSpace.
-Wow!

 If everything goes well, you should see output that shows records being created: